Fisher Decorator: Refining Flow Policy via a Local Transport Map: Technical Proofs

 Equation \eqref{eq:cancellation} shows that the expectation of this curvature over the entire action space is zero.
 When designing the residual term $\delta(s,a)$, our objective is to ensure that $\nabla_a \delta(s,a)$ does not change dramatically.
 A high gradient in $\delta$ would imply a significant deformation of the behavioral policy structure, potentially leading to a catastrophic \textbf{distributional shift}.

-By ensuring $\|\nabla_a \delta(s,a) \|$ small, we allow to transport its high-probability mass while preserving the internal density structure (i.e., avoiding "collapsing" or "tearing" the distribution).
+By ensuring $\|\nabla_a \delta(s,a) \|$ small relatively to $\| \delta(s,a)\|$, we allow to transport its high-probability mass while preserving the internal density structure (i.e., avoiding "collapsing" or "tearing" the distribution).
 Under such smoothness assumptions, $\delta$ can be treated as locally constant relative to the curvature, yielding:

-This justifies the use of the Fisher Information form as the primary metric for policy divergence, as it focuses on the translational "energy" of the update while the deformation-related curvature effects cancel out globally.
+This supports the use of the Fisher information form as the leading-order metric for policy divergence: it captures the translational energy of the update, while the deformation-related curvature effects are asymptotically negligible under the near-rigid transport.